-On this page, we’ll run down the list of La Liga all time top scorers featuring some of the best forwards and most prolific goalscorers in the 91 year history of the Spanish top flight.
-Figures are accurate as of 26th May 2020.
+We’ll run down the list of La Liga all time top scorers featuring some of the best forwards and most prolific goalscorers in the nearly 100 year history of the Spanish top flight.
+Figures are accurate as of 10th October 2023 and only one member of the list (Antoine Griezmann) is still active and playing in Spain.
 Only players to have scored 150+ league goals are included.

 Born in Madrid, Escudero represented Atleti with distinction for 13 years and was part of the side that won back-to-back league titles in 1949-50 and 1950-51.
 Despite his goalscoring exploits, he only won 3 caps for Spain and retired at just 30, denying him the chance to move further up the list of La Liga’s all time top goalscorers.